EdenOved/popcorn-palace/README.md

 # Popcorn Palace - Movie Ticket Booking System
+**This project was developed as part of the AT&T TDP Backend Assignment.**

 A Spring Boot RESTful API for managing movies, showtimes, and seat bookings.
-The system supports full CRUD operations for movies and showtimes, as well as secure and validated seat reservations.
+It supports full CRUD operations and includes validation to ensure safe and consistent booking behavior.

 ---